McLaren P1: P1 Spider (2022)

 In June 2022 at the Goodwood Festival of Speed, Lanzante unveiled the P1 Spider.
-The company is offering 5 conversions to the open-top P1 for €2.4m.
+The company is offered 5 conversions to the open-top P1 for €2.4m.

-One-off specials

 P1 GT (2018)

-At the 2018 Goodwood Festival of Speed, Lanzante Motorsport, who had previously modified McLaren P1 GTRs to road legal specifications and developed the P1 LM, introduced a new special based on the P1 GTR.
+At the 2018 Goodwood Festival of Speed, Lanzante Motorsport, who had previously modified P1 GTRs to road legal specifications and developed the P1 LM, introduced a new special based on the P1 GTR.
 The new car, called the P1 GT, was commissioned by two different McLaren VIP customers; one from the United Arab Emirates and one from Japan.
 Only two were built.
 The P1 GT is inspired by the McLaren F1 GT homologation special from the 1990s, including more aggressive bodywork than the standard car.
 Exterior modifications include a longer rear section, a larger rear wing, a longer front splitter, vented front fenders, removal of front canards, quad exhaust system in place of the original dual outlet design and a modified rear diffuser.
 The interior features fixed sports seats and Alcantara upholstery in tan and green colour along with a racing steering wheel and carbon fibre bits while the exterior features Silverstone green bodywork paying homage to the original homologation special.
 Powertrain modifications and performance figures remain unknown but are likely to have been increased as compared to the standard car owing to the extensive modifications.

 P1 GTR by McLaren Special Operations (2018)

-Also called 'Beco', it is a bespoke version of McLaren P1 GTR commemorating 30th anniversary of Ayrton Senna securing his first Formula 1 World Championship.
+Also called 'Beco', it is a bespoke version of P1 GTR commemorating 30th anniversary of Ayrton Senna securing his first Formula 1 World Championship.
 It includes a tailwing inspired by the McLaren-Honda MP4/4 race car, Marlboro liveries.

-Lap records
+Legacy

-McLaren announced a sub-seven minute lap of the Nürburgring Nordschleife, which equates to an average speed in excess of 179 km/h, but did not publish the exact time.
+McLaren announced a sub-seven minute lap of the Nürburgring, which equates to an average speed in excess of 179 km/h, but did not publish the exact time.
 However, the P1 LM, which wasn't road legal during the run, beat the road car's record time at the Nordschleife with a time of 6:43.22.